-I enjoy teaching and lecturing, for the Sustainable Cities MSc and the Ecological Economics MSc here at Leeds, as well as (previously) at Masaryk University, Roehampton University and the Centre for Alternative Technology’s Graduate School.
+I have enjoyed teaching and lecturing, for the Sustainable Cities MSc and the Ecological Economics MSc here at Leeds, as well as at Masaryk University, Roehampton University and the Centre for Alternative Technology’s Graduate School.

 - Land and housing market reform